aniketmore234/ShaastraSolutions/app/README.md

 # ShaastraSolutionsFrontend

-Go to app folder and it on a simple http server for preview.
+Go to app folder and put it on a simple http server for preview (like python SimpleHTTPServer).

 Change isUserAuth property to true/false  of AuthController to view the preview of navbar after login.